kwadraten/pixelbook-tentmode/README.md

 Because it uses `xrandr`, this program is only applicable to X11 and **not** Wayland.

 This program is implemented specifically for the Pixelbook 2017.
 For other device models, the specific name, label, and coordinate values of the IIO devices may differ and require separate calculation.
-If your distribution includes [iio-sensor-proxy](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/), you can directly use the output of `monitor-sensor` to determine the laptop's pose.
+If your Linux distro includes [iio-sensor-proxy](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/), you can directly use the output of `monitor-sensor` to determine the laptop's pose.
 By modifying the `AccelMonitor.fs` program in this repository based on that, you can achieve adaptation for your device.